richzhang/PerceptualSimilarity/README.md

 - `val/frameinterp` [1.9k triplets]

 Each 2AFC subdirectory contains the following folders:
-- `ref` contains the original reference patches
+- `ref`: original reference patches
-- `p0,p1` contain the two distorted patches
+- `p0,p1`: two distorted patches
-- `judge` contains what the human evaluators chose - 0 if all humans preferred p0, 1 if all humans preferred p1
+- `judge`: human judgments - 0 if all preferred p0, 1 if all humans preferred p1

-**(2) Just Noticeable Differences (JND)** - Data is contained in the `jnd` subdirectory.
-Evaluators were presented with two patches - a reference patch and a distorted patch - for a limited time, and were asked if they thought the patches were the same (identically) or difference.
+**(2) JND)** - Contained in `jnd` subdirectory.
+Evaluators were presented with two patches - a reference and a distorted - for a limited time.
+They were asked if the patches were the same (identically) or different.

 Each set contains 3 human evaluations/example.
-- `val/traditional` [4.8k patch pairs]
+- `val/traditional` [4.8k pairs]
-- `val/cnn` [4.8k patch pairs]
+- `val/cnn` [4.8k pairs]

 Each JND subdirectory contains the following folders:
-- `p0,p1` contain the two patches
+- `p0,p1`: two patches
-- `same` contains fraction of human evaluators who thought the patches were the same (0 if all humans thought patches were different, 1 if all humans thought patches were the same)
+- `same`: human judgments: 0 if all humans thought patches were different, 1 if all humans thought patches were same

 ### (D) Using the dataset to train the metric